 ID Classification (B, C, E, T, N) Description of Requirement C12.1 В The framework shall allow to describe mappings between a DSML specification (metamodel) and a notation of choice.
 C12.2 В Given the DSML specification and the mappings to the notation of choice, the framework shall semi-automatically generate notation-specific specification (e.g., grammar) and related editing features.
-C12.3 В, С, Т Given the DSML specification and the mappings to the notation of choice and the notation-specific specification (e.g., grammar), the framework shall semi-automatically generate synchronisation mechanisms (model transformations) to keep generated notation and DSML in sync.
-C12.4 В, С The framework shall allow change propagation across notations and synchronisation both on-demand or on-the-fly, upon user's choice.
-C12.5 С The framework shall allow a model to be viewed and edited in real-time in a collaborative fashion by multiple users.
+C12.3 В, С, Т Given the DSML specification and the mappings to the notation of choice and the notation-specific specification (e.g., grammar), the framework shall semi- automatically generate synchronisation mechanisms (model transformations) to keep generated notation and DSML in sync.
+C12.4 В, С The framework shall allow change propagation across notations and upon user's choice.
+C12.5 С The framework shall allow a model to be viewed and edited in a collaborative manner, using a single blended fashion, which means that CRUD performed in the textual notation can be viewed in the 3D notation.
 C12.6 С, Т The framework shall allow to version models and apply diff/merge features, in a GIT-based fashion.
 C12.7 С DSML users can authenticate through a login on a website.
-C12.8 С DSML users can navigate the existing models on a website, to find models with a low threshold.
-C12.9 С DSML users can manage (CRUD) a hierarchy/organisation of models (folders/packages, as well as model roots), to achieve a maintainable organisation of the modelling content.
+C12.8 С DSML users can navigate the existing models on a website.
+C12.9 С DSML users can manage (CRUD) a set of models, to achieve a maintainable organisation of the modelling content.
 C12.10 С DSML users can tag model versions, so that they can be used as snapshots for later reference.

 ID Classification (B, C, E, T, N) Description of Requirement Details Core Requirement(s) T12.1 В, С, Т The framework shall be implemented in the MPS ecosystem.
-C12.1, C12.2, C12.3, C12.4, C12.5, C12.6 T12.2 В, С, Т The framework shall support EMOF-based DSMLs.
-C12.1, C12.2, C12.3, C12.4, C12.5, C12.6 T12.3 В, Т The graphical view must support viewing nodes, hinges, and members configurable for visible or hidden.
-C12.1 T12.4 В, Т The graphical view must show lines for centre of gravity, cables, and members configurable for visible or hidden.
-C12.1
+C12.1, C12.2, C12.3, C12.4, C12.5, C12.6 T12.2 В, С, Т The framework shall support MOF-based DSMLs.
+C12.1, C12.2, C12.3, C12.4, C12.5, C12.6